Georgian House, Bristol

-The Georgian House is a historic building at 7 Great George Street, Bristol, England.
-It was originally built around 1790 for John Pinney, a wealthy sugar merchant and slave plantation owner, and is now furnished and displayed as a typical late 18th century town house.
-The period house museum includes a drawing room, eating room, study, kitchen, laundry and housekeeper's room.
+The Georgian House is a historic building at 7 Great George Street in Bristol, England.
+It was originally built around 1790 for John Pinney, a wealthy sugar merchant and slave plantation owner, and is now furnished and displayed as a typical late 18th-century town house.
+The period house museum includes a drawing room, dining room, study, kitchen, laundry and housekeeper's room.
 There is also a small display on slavery and sugar plantations.
 The Georgian House has been a branch of Bristol City Council since it was presented to the city as a museum in 1937.

-The museum is open from 1 April to 31 December on Saturdays, Sundays, Mondays and Tuesdays, 11am-4pm.
+The museum is open from 1 April to 31 December on Saturdays, Sundays, Mondays and Tuesdays from 11am–4pm.
 It received 32,127 visitors in 2019.

 History

-The Georgian House is a well-preserved example of a typical late 18th-century town house, which has been designated by English Heritage as a grade II* listed building.
+The Georgian House is a well-preserved example of a typical late 18th-century town house, which has been designated by English Heritage as a Grade II* listed building.
 It was built around 1790 for John Pinney, a sugar merchant and slave plantation owner, and is believed to be the house where the poets William Wordsworth and Samuel Taylor Coleridge first met.
 It was also home to the freed slave Frances Coker who was a maid and Pinney's slave, Pero, after whom Pero's Bridge at Bristol Harbour is named.

-It contains some of the original furniture and fittings, such as the bureau-bookcase in the study and a rare cold water plunge bath, and has been used as a location for the BBC TV series A Respectable Trade, which was adapted from the book by Philippa Gregory, about the slave trade.
+It contains some of the original furniture and fittings, such as the bureau-bookcase in the study and a rare cold water plunge bath, and has been used as a location for the BBC television series A Respectable Trade, which was adapted from the book by Philippa Gregory, about the slave trade.